ZenDanity/PageHawk/README.md

 **PageHawk** is a web reconnaissance tool that automatically visits and screenshots web services across multiple targets and ports.
 It supports IP addresses, URLs, domains, CIDR ranges, and Nmap XML output files as input.

+Exports a fancy HTML file with the results.

 ## Features
 - **Multiple input formats**: IP addresses, URLs, domains, CIDR ranges, Nmap XML files, or text files
 - **Automatic protocol detection**: Tries both HTTP and HTTPS for each target:port combination